iainm342/milestone-2/README.md

 ### <ins>TOOLS</ins> ###

-- [Git](https://git-scm.com/) - version control and recording of all changes to site during development process
+- [Git](https://git-scm.com/) - version control and recording of all changes to site during development process.
-- [GitHub](https://github.com/) - used for hosting website
+- [GitHub](https://github.com/) - used for hosting website.
 - GitPod - IDE used for code editing.
 - [Figma](https://figma.com/) - wireframing
-- [Google Fonts](https://fonts.google.com/) - used to select font families
+- [Google Fonts](https://fonts.google.com/) - used to select font families.
-- [W3C Validator](https://validator.w3.org/) - used to test my HTML to ensure there were no errors
+- [W3C Validator](https://validator.w3.org/) - used to test my HTML to ensure there were no errors.
-- [W3C Validator CSS](https://jigsaw.w3.org/css-validator/) - used to test my CSS to ensure there were no errors
+- [W3C Validator CSS](https://jigsaw.w3.org/css-validator/) - used to test my CSS to ensure there were no errors.
-- [JSHint](https://https://jshint.com/) - used to test my JS to ensure there wer no errors
+- [JSHint](https://https://jshint.com/) - used to test my JS to ensure there wer no errors.
-- [WAVE](https://wave.webaim.org/) - used to test accesibility of site
+- [WAVE](https://wave.webaim.org/) - used to test accesibility of site.
 - [Free Formatter](https://freeformatter.com/html-formatter.html#ad-output) - html formatter to help keep things tidy!
-- [Am I Responsive](http://ami.responsivedesign.is/#) - used to create responsive image for readme.MD
+- [Am I Responsive](http://ami.responsivedesign.is/#) - used to create responsive image for readme.MD.
-- [Favicon](https://favicon.io/) - used to generate the Favicon on the webpage tab
+- [Favicon](https://favicon.io/) - used to generate the Favicon on the webpage tab.
+- [Snazzy Maps](https://snazzymaps.com) - used to change the Google Map style.

 [Back to Contents](#contents)